 Best sex toys: Dildos

 Dildos can be, by their very nature, a bit intimidating.
-The classic image of a veiny, massive, dick-shaped whopper lives rent-free in many of our heads, and while that particular variety of toy has not gone away, there are plenty of alternatives out there which can satisfy without grossing anybody out.
-As well as toys that go the other way and take size and texture to the extreme (head to our best dildo guide for a run-down of the different types, and who they might work best for).
+The classic image of a veiny, massive, dick-shaped whopper lives rent-free in many of our heads, and while that particular variety of toy has not gone away, there are plenty of alternatives out there to suit all tastes.
+There are compact, abstract and stylish designs, as well as toys that take size and texture to the extreme (head to our best dildo guide for a run-down of the different types, and who they might work best for).

 As with any other toy, it's all about what works for you.
 Think about the things you've enjoyed in past sexual experiences, and start there in terms of size; consider the thickness and length, too, as well as the texture of the dildo and its material.
 Something non-porous is a must in order to keep things properly clean – whether that means softer silicone or colder metal is really up to you.

 Guys looking to work on prostate stimulation – or girls working on the A-spot – may prefer something smaller and smoother, and while a butt plug (see below) might work for that, there are specific slimmer dildos that will do the trick.